-Allows you to select the display language for the BIOS setup screen.
-Configuration options: [Chinese(BIG5)] [Chinese(GB)] [Japanese] [Français] [German] [English]
+Allows you to choose the BIOS language version from the options.
+Configuration options: [Chinese BIG5] [Chinese (GB)] [Japanese] [Français] [German] [English]

-4.3.5 SATA 1-6
+4.3.5 SATA 1~6

-While entering Setup, the BIOS automatically detects the presence of Serial ATA devices.
-There is a separate sub-menu for each SATA device.
-Select a device item then press <Enter> to display the SATA device information.
+While entering Setup, the BIOS automatically detects the presence of IDE devices.
+There is a separate sub-menu for each IDE device.
+Select a device item then press <Enter> to display the IDE device information.

 The BIOS automatically detects the values opposite the dimmed items (Device, Vendor, Size, LBA Mode, Block Mode, PIO Mode, Async DMA, Ultra DMA, and SMART monitoring).
 These values are not user-configurable.
-These items show N/A if no IDE device is installed in the system.
+These items show Not Detected if no IDE device is installed in the system.